code-423n4/2021-07-connext-findings/README.md

-*NOTE:* This is a template.
-If you are here looking for info on current contests, you can find info on the latest contests at https://code423n4.com

 # Connext Contest

 Unless otherwise discussed, this repo will be made public after contest completion, sponsor review, judging, and two-week issue mitigation window.